Marleyedrg/Marleyedrg/README.md

 📍 I'm from Brasília, Brazil

-🌱 I’m currently learning **more about JavaScript, Java and Spring Boot**
+🌱 I’m currently learning **more about JavaScript, Typescript and Angular**

 👨‍💻 All of my projects are available at [https://github.com/Marleyedrg](https://github.com/Marleyedrg)